luqtd/openvpn/doc/man-sections/pkcs11-options.rst

   information.

 --pkcs11-pin pin
-  Specify the PIN for the PKCS#11 token.
+  Specify the file with the PIN for the PKCS#11 token.

     Valid syntax:
     ::

       pkcs11-pin file.txt
-      pkcs11-pin 123456

   If the PIN is specified from file, the file should contain only the PIN, without any additional characters.

-  If the PIN is specified from terminal, the user will be prompted to enter it.
+  When ``--pkcs11-pin`` is not specified, the user will be prompted to enter the PIN.